picqer/bol-retailer-php-client/README.md

   ```
 - Operation 'get-invoices' is specified to have a string as response, while there is clearly some data model returned in JSON or XML.
 - The description of the operation 'get-invoices' contains a weird space marked as 'ENSP'.
+- If you have Bol.com Retailer webshops not managed by you connected to your application, you want to make sure that migrating from the client credentials authentication to the code flow authentication for a certain connection happens for the same Bol.com webshop.
+There is no endpoint to identify the webshop, but the JWT access tokens do contain the Seller (id).
+So the suggested method is to compare the Sellers from the old and new access tokens.
+Keep in mind that the (decoded) content of these access tokens for both authentication methods have different formats.
+Also, this method should be replaced when Bol.com adds an endpoint to identify the Seller, as the contents of the JWT tokens are undocumented and may change at any point in time.
+They could even be replaced by non-JWT tokens by Bol.com.